 Postgraduate competition

 The Nutrition Society Postgraduate Competition offers current Society members who are postgraduate students registered for a Higher Degree the opportunity to present an original short review paper on their research topic in the Postgraduate Symposium at either the Irish Postgraduate Conference or the Nutrition Society Congress.
-All winners of the competition will have the opportunity to have their review published in the Proceedings of the Nutrition Society.
-You may also be invited to host a webinar for the Nutrition Society Academy.
+All winners of the competition will have the opportunity to have their review published in the Proceedings of the Nutrition Society and to host a webinar for the Nutrition Society Academy.

-Applicants are advised to refer to the ‘How to Apply’ guidelines for submission which are found within the FAQs (at the bottom of this page).
+Applicants are advised to refer to the ‘How to Apply’ guidelines for submission which are found within the FAQs.
 Submissions include an abstract (based on the proposed review paper), a completed structured proforma and a short biography.

 Please note that applicants are only permitted to submit one application.
 Applicants cannot submit applications for both competitions in the same year.